WorldWideTelescope/worldwide-telescope-data-files-reference/sharingviews.md

     ```
 3. Type a command such as:
     ```
-    wwtexplorer _path\datafile_.wtml
+    wwtexplorer path\datafile.wtml
     or
-    wwtexplorer _path\tourfile_.wtt
+    wwtexplorer path\tourfile.wtt
     ```
     ensuring of course that the full path and filenames are correct.
 4. This should open up WorldWide Telescope with either the collection thumbnail from a wtml file displayed under **Collections > Open Collections**, or will startup a tour if a valid tour file is used as the command line parameter.##